graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 > A user must be assigned the `admin` policy in order to apply the `@unRedact` directive to a field.
 If the user is not part of this policy and they attempt to apply the directive, the query will be rejected.

-#### Security Contexts
+### Security Scenarios

 * **Execution Directives** - These directives execute use the same security context applied to the HTTP request; such as an oAuth token.
+Execution directives are evaluated against the source document while its being constructed, BEFORE it is executed.
+As a result, if an execution directive fails authorization, the document fails to be constructed and thus no fields are resolved.
+This is true regardless of the authorization method assigned to the schema.

 * **Type System Directives** - Are executed during server startup, WITHOUT a `ClaimsPrincipal`, while the schema is being built.
 As a result, type system directives should not contain any security requirements, they will fail to execute if any security parameters are defined.

 > Since type system directives execute outside of a specific user context, only apply type system directives that you trust.

-## Understanding the Type System
-GraphQL ASP.NET builds your schema and all of its types from your controllers and objects.
-In general, this is done behind the scenes and you do not need to interact with it.
-However, when applying type system directives you are affecting the final generated schema at run time and need to understand the various parts of it.
-If you have a question don't be afraid to ask on [github](https://github.com/graphql-aspnet/graphql-aspnet).

-**UML Diagrams**

-These [uml diagrams](../assets/2022-05-graphql-aspnet-type-system-interface-diagrams.pdf) detail the major interfaces and their most useful properties of the type system.
-However, these diagrams are not exaustive.
-Look at the [source code](https://github.com/graphql-aspnet/graphql-aspnet/tree/master/src/graphql-aspnet/Interfaces/TypeSystem) for the full definitions.

-**Helpful Extensions**

-There are a robust set of of built in extensions for `ISchemaItem` that can help you filter your data when applying directives.
-See the [full source code](https://github.com/graphql-aspnet/graphql-aspnet/tree/master/src/graphql-aspnet/Configuration/SchemaItemExtensions.cs) for details.

 ## Demo Project
 See the [Demo Projects](../reference/demo-projects.md) page for a demonstration on creating a type system directive for extending a field resolver and an execution directives